 Cebu City – Queen City of Southeast Asia

-Cebu city is the 2nd largest city in the Philippines, but in honesty it feels like a village that just gotten too huge.
-This makes walking its streets a very fascinating experience for anyone who’s interested in architecture and urban planning.
-Be sure to stop by the basilica, one of the oldest churches in Asia, and the Taoist temple.
-Together, they really exemplify Cebu’s unique mixture of Chinese and Hispanic heritage.
+Cebu is the second-largest city in the Philippines, but in truth, it feels like a village that has just gotten too huge.
+This makes walking its streets a fascinating experience for anyone interested in architecture and urban planning.

 The main reason, however, to go to Cebu is the fact it’s a major gateway to many other smaller islands.
 This makes it especially easy to stop at Cebu and get a quick taste of nature and island culture in the Philippines.
-Notable locations include Bohol, Malapascua, Siquijor and Dumaguete – just to name a few!
+Notable locations include Bohol, Malapascua, Siquijor, and Dumaguete – just to name a few!

 Unmissable attractions in Cebu